 “There’s a single baldness gene.”
 Baldness is polygenic.
 Dozens of variants interact with hormones and the environment, which is why outcomes differ even among siblings.

-“Hair follows simple inheritance rules.”
-It does not.
-Unlike Mendelian traits where one gene drives one outcome, hair follows polygenic inheritance where many small-effect genes combine to determine what you see.
+“Inherited traits follow simple rules.”
+They do not.
+Unlike Mendelian traits, where one gene drives one outcome, thinning follows polygenic inheritance, where many small-effect genes combine to determine what you see.

 Preventive Steps if Thinning Runs in Your Family